ndlib/marble-website-starter/README.md

   ↳ gatsby-config.js      // This file is required by Gatsby to configure the site and use the theme ↳ scripts
-  ↳ codebuild             // AWS Codebuild orchestration scripts ↳ gatsby-source-iiif    // Get IIIF manifest files and generate .md and .json files for `site`
+  ↳ codebuild             // AWS Codebuild orchestration scripts ↳ gatsby-source-iiif    // Scripts to retrieve content for the site you are building

 ```